El Camino College

-P2S provided MEPT engineering design and Security, AV and Fire Protection design services for the new 79,000 SF Natatorium and Office Building at El Camino College in Torrance, CA. The $37.1 million two-story building encompasses a 105,000 SF site area.
+P2S provided MEPT engineering design and Security, AV and Fire Protection design services for the new 81,000 SF Pool Classroom Building at El Camino College in Torrance, CA. The $37.1 million two-story building encompasses a 105,000 SF site area.

 Prior to the construction of the new facility, P2S and HMC architects oversaw the demolition of multiple sections of the campus, including the Physical Education North Building, parts of the Physical Education plaza, the basement and the concrete deck over the basement.